mynksnh/ArchKatas2022/Readme.md

 + App sends location updates to the server over the websocket connection, message processor looks up the location of the closest police officer from the in-memory graph store and sends it over the same connection, along with other relevant profile data.
 + The message processor is responsible for removing the officer's location from the in-memory cache once the app notifies with a message.
 Once the 15 minute window expires the websocket connection is closed and the orchestrator is notified.
 Orchestrator removes the tuple it added earlier from it's local db.

-Above workflow is illustrated in the following sequence diagram
+The workflow described above is illustrated in the following sequence diagram

 ![connectionWorkflow](/Diagrams/connectionSeq.png)
+*Figure 13 Connection Workfkow*

 **Proximity Detection**
 Proximity detection can happen in of two ways